lshapz/react-redux-mini-youtube-project-web-0916/README.md

 In this mini-project, you'll build a mini version of YouTube using the YouTube API.

+NOTE - this branch was an experiment where I changed the Youtube API out for the Spotify one, just for kicks

 The functionality we want is this:
 + A user can search for a video by keyword
 + We'll fetch five videos from the YouTube API based on the search term